sukhik/mood/posts/sixthpost.md

 ## Hi

 I'm fine.
 I'm challenged.
 I am having beauty problems.
 Body problems.
-Problems of the most serious kind: time problems, thinking problems.
+Problems of the most serious kind: time problems, thinking problems, problems with my thoughts.
 Texas is the furnace of earth.
 I am anxious.
 My thoughts are moving too fast.
-I feel myself beat down on me, like the sun beating down on me here in Texas.
+I feel myself beat down on me, like the sun beating down on me here in this state.

 This post is horrible, ugly, arranged by tags in an orderly fashion.
 I will touch on each tag with a category paragraph to stay focused and keep it light.
 But fast.
 But light.
 But chill.
 But FAST but light.
-I'm moving too fast, I'm too......my head...
+I'm moving too fast, I'm too......crazy, my head...

 ### CALENDARING

-Upon discovering timeblocking, my days are spoken for with abstract ideas.
-Ideals of what defines a right person to me, the right Sukhi.
+Upon discovering timeblocking, my days become spoken for with abstract ideas.
+Ideas of what defines a right person to me, the right Sukhi.
 From morning rituals 6-8am, working out 9am-10 on some days, all the way to work activities, natural free times, designated desk time, night rituals.
 The protocol was developed last week.
 I began and I like it a lot.
 My challenge at this moment is beginning my day with those routines and ending my days on time as planned.
 There are a lot of other kinks in my system and I am not using the system to my advantage at this moment.
 My challenge is legion.
+Stronger, fitter, happier.

 ### DAILY ROUTINE

 Am I well?
 Why don't I feel well?

 It is all the cream?
 The coffee?
+My choices?
+I am a slug and a sloth.

 I need to exercise more.

 I need to follow my heart and body and this is what they speak to me.
 I am obligated to do my self-care and proper self-work, self-listening before careening into opportunities, hunting and deciding my prey.
 I wake up thinking about work to jump to my computer.
 A method of self-preservation is not in place to protect me from the feeling I have too much to do.
-My days must be approached with more calm and a calm, relaxed mind.
+My days are not approached with a calm, relaxed mind.
 I want to cool down and slow down.
+I want to do better.
 I am stressed by my shortcomings in this area.
-After I finish this post, instead of writing to FYBR like I want to, or anything else, my new news or otherwise, I better spend time on myself and sit in my body.
-Drop in, lay down in myself, down, silent and attentive, hear what I am saying to myself and what my body is saying to me.
+After I finish this post, instead of writing to FYBR like I want to, or anything else, my new news or otherwise, I better spend time on myself and sit in my body, and hear what I am saying to myself and what my body is saying to me.

 ### NEW NEWS

 There is some career related stuff.
-It is not going according to plan where I decided not to work and instead self-develop.
+It is not going according to plan where I decided not to work.
 I am now putting my technical writing skills to use operating for a research company reporting on the digital asset class known as cryptocurrency.
-Yesterday I started and it was quite hard, and it comes to only $5 an hour, just about, doesn't it, with the amount of time it takes me to write and locate and relocate information.
+Yesterday I started and it was quite hard, comes to only $5 an hour, just about, doesn't it, with the amount of time it takes me to write and locate and relocate information.
 Do I want to be a writer?
 Am I into crypto?
 Do I want to be a guy?
 Do I want to be in tech?
 Am I proving myself to be adaptable?
 Am I good person?
 Is this making me a better person?
 Is my brain stretching out?
 Am I enjoying it?
 Do I like the challenge?
 Is it about money?
 What isn't about money?
 Am I smart?
-Do other p I guess these questions are why I wanted to write <a href="https://fybr.netlify.app/">FYBR</a> and <a href="https://nargis.netlify.app/">nargis</a> in the first place.
+Will other people think I am?
+I guess these questions are why I wanted to write anything, why I started writing <a href="https://fybr.netlify.app/">FYBR</a> and <a href="https://nargis.netlify.app/">nargis</a> in the first place.

 I might be hired by Google.
-This would be unexpected and crazy.
-I hope I get the job.
+This would be unexpected.
+I hope I do.
 I know I wouldn't last.
-I just want to make myself proud, even though that feeling goes away so fast for me.
-Not lasting, the feeling doesn't last.
-What a deserving concept in itself I must write about.
+I just want to make myself proud once, even though that feeling goes away so fast.
+Not lasting, the feeling and I. Together.
+What a deserving concept in itself.
 The feeling that goes away is the feeling I go for most.

 ### WRITING